jsr6720/jsr6720.github.io/README.md

 # jsr6720.github.io

-Using GitHub Pages/jekyll to share some thoughts.
+Using GitHub Pages/Jekyll to share observations and opinions.
+Also known as thoughts.
 Dare I say publish them.

 ## Hosting